UIC Social Media Guidelines and Best Practices

-PGA will routinely review all UIC-affiliated social media pages to ensure they adhere to PGA’s social media guidelines and best practices and uphold the UIC brand.
+SMC will routinely review all UIC-affiliated social media pages to ensure they adhere to SMC’s social media guidelines and best practices and uphold the UIC brand.
 New and existing accounts should share username(s) and password(s) with their unit’s dean or vice chancellor and chief college communicator to ensure that accounts are accessible to the University and are not abandoned.
-If social media guidelines are not followed, PGA may make recommendations to modify or shut down accounts.
+If social media guidelines are not followed, SMC may make recommendations to modify or shut down accounts.

 We will reach out to social media managers as needed to discuss solutions for pages that need support.
-PGA is happy to provide counsel to help optimize the effectiveness of social media content.
+SMC is happy to provide counsel to help optimize the effectiveness of social media content.

-As new channels become available, PGA will evaluate the outlet and usage flow to determine whether to launch new accounts.
+As new channels become available, SMC will evaluate the outlet and usage flow to determine whether to launch new accounts.

-The University can remove or change any content or accounts at the discretion of the Interim Vice Chancellor/Vice Chancellor for Public and Government Relations.
+The University can remove or change any content or accounts at the discretion of the Interim Vice Chancellor/Vice Chancellor for Strategic Marketing and Communications.